yashilvora19/accident_severity_prediction/README.md

 #### Neural Network:
 In the Neural Network we created, we used the following specifications and parameters:

-TODO: Is this supposed to go into the discussion part?
-- 4 layers: Upon some tuning of the number of layers, we found that 4 layers was the sweet spot between efficiency and output.
-We also did not want to overfit our training data, so we decided to keep the number of layers relatively low.
-- Sigmoid activation functions in hidden layers: We tuned our hyperparameters to find that this worked best as an activation function in our three hidden layers.
-A sigmoid activation function is simple enough for efficient runtime, and works well with classification problems.
-Our hidden layers have 64, 32, and 16 units respectively, to allow the data to scale down for our final output layer.
-- Softmax activation function in output layer: Since our output is a multinomial classification, we found that softmax was the best activation function to match the results we wanted.
-We used three units in our output layer, since our model is supposed to classify into three classes: 'Mild', 'Severe', and 'Fatal'.
-- Adam optimizer: We used Adam over SGD as our optimizer because it is better suited for large datasets, and converges faster without any tradeoff accuracy-wise.
-- Sparse categorical crossentropy loss: We used  "Sparse Categorical Crossentropy" as our loss function because it allows for the data to not be one-hot encoded (which aligns with our preprocessed data) and optimizes for minimized loss across all three classes.
-We found from past work that using optimization functions such as mse would not work as efficiently with multiple classes.
+- 4 layers
+- Sigmoid activation functions in hidden layers
+- Softmax activation function in output layer
+- Adam optimizer
+- Sparse categorical crossentropy loss

 ### Model 3: SVMs